 After reading this story, encourage your students to write their very own procedure for reading time in your classroom.
 Encourage them to think of a student who has never entered their classroom before and what information they may need to know about the process of reading time in your classroom.

 This cute storybook features the Little Princess who loves to get her hands dirty.
 The trouble is, she hates washing them.
-Until she learns all about the nasties, the dirties and all the other horrible things that lurk and make you ill…
+Until she learns all about the nasties, the dirties, and all the other horrible things that lurk and make you ill …

-This well-known storybook by Mem Fox will instantly have your students fascinated by the magic hat that appears in the sky.
+The Magic Hat by Mem Fox will instantly have your students fascinated by the magic hat that appears in the sky.
 After reading this story, have your students draw an image of their very own magic hat and write a procedure for how to draw and decorate their very own magic hat.

-Whether you use a storybook to teach the language features of procedure writing or you use a storybook to prompt the writing of a procedure.
-There are so many ways you can use books to teach procedural writing.
+Whether you use a storybook to teach the language features of procedure writing or you use a storybook to prompt the writing of a procedure, there are so many ways you can use books to teach procedural writing.